As an amazon associate, we earn from qualifying purchases.

 Curly Horses have many unique traits, most prominent is their unique curly coat.
 Curly horse fur is both hypoallergenic and often of a very different texture than typical “straight” horse fur.
 Because of this unique fiber type, curly horse hair can be used for fiber arts and even felting- similar to wool or alpaca fiber.
-Read on to learn more about collecting fiber from curly horses, cleaning collected fiber, and integrating this unique fiber into many projects!
+If you’ve confirmed that your horse is a curly horse, read on to learn more about collecting fiber from curly horses, cleaning collected fiber, and integrating this unique fiber into many projects!

 Comparing the photos above, it’s not hard to see why curly fur makes a better fiber for fiber arts that straight horse hair.
 Typical horse hair shafts are straight, coarse, and slick.
 Curly fur (which can be coarser or finer than typical horse hair depending on the horse) isn’t as slick and the curl helps naturally create a tendency to clump during shedding.
 This trait makes it perfect for felting.